reactioncommerce/reaction-docs/public-docs/swag-shop-01-what-is-the-example-storefront.md

 The [Example Storefront](https://github.com/reactioncommerce/example-storefront/) takes a different approach.
 The Example Storefront is JavaScript.
 The Example Storefront features:

 1. Ultra-fast restarts
-2. Ability to completely customize the look, feel, and layout using standard web devlopment practices
+2. Ability to completely customize the look, feel, and layout using standard web development practices
 3. Uses **React** + **Apollo** + **GraphQL** + **Next.js**.
 All technologies known to JavaScript developers and supported by a large, active community

 Nothing says that you cannot build your implementation in Angular or Vue or PHP for that matter.
 However, if you want a head start, the Example Storefront can do that.